Breakthrough/PySceneDetect/docs/reference/config.md

  * Mac:
      * `~/Library/Preferences/PySceneDetect/scenedetect.cfg`

 Run `scenedetect help` to see the exact path on your system which will be used (it will be listed under the help text for the -c/--config option).
-You can right-click and save the above `scenedetect.cfg` template into one of these locations to get started.
+You can [click here to download a `scenedetect.cfg` config file](https://raw.githubusercontent.com/Breakthrough/PySceneDetect/v0.6/scenedetect.cfg) to use as a template.
+Note that lines starting with a `#` are comments and will be ignored.
+The `scenedetect.cfg` template file is also available in the folder where PySceneDetect is installed.

 Specifying a config file path using -c/--config overrides the user config file.
 Specifying values on the command line will override those values in the config file.